ralphjmcintyre/pyromaniadesign/src/pages/blog/2020-08-15-best-wood-for-wood-burning.md

 featuredpost: false
 featuredimage: /img/basswood.jpg
 tags:
+  - basswood
+  - birch board
+  - pine
-  - basswood birch-board pine tips
+  - tips
 ---
 Recommended wood for wood burning projects.
 Basswood and birch board are great for home decor and sign projects.
 Pine can also be used, and is a cheaper option.
 However, it can be difficult to work with because of sap pocks and uneven grain.